-India, Maldives sign currency swap agreement for $400 million and Rs 30 billion
+India extends ‘support’ of $400 million, Rs 3,000 crore currency swap to Maldives

 Modi said on Monday that India has been a “first responder” every time the Maldives has faced a crisis, particularly during the Covid-19 pandemic.
 He also announced the initiation of negotiations for a Free Trade Agreement between the two countries.

-New Delhi and Male also signed pacts on judicial training, corruption prevention, law enforcement training and the development of sports infrastructure.
+New Delhi and Malé also signed pacts on judicial training, corruption prevention, law enforcement training and the development of sports infrastructure.

 After their talks, the two leaders launched the National Payments Corporation of India’s RuPay card in the Maldives.
 They also remotely inaugurated 700 social housing units and a new runway at the Maldives’ Hanimaadhoo International Airport.

 “I would like to thank Prime Minister Modi, the government and the people of India for generous assistance and cooperation extended to the Maldives over the years, including the recent budgetary support in the form of rollover of the Treasury bills,” Muizzu said in New Delhi.
-“I’m thankful for the Indian government’s decision to provide support in the form of Rs 30 billion, in addition to a $400 million bilateral currency swap agreement, which will be instrumental in addressing the foreign exchange issues we are facing right now.”

-Muizzu also invited Prime Minister Modi to visit the Maldives next year to celebrate the 60th anniversary of diplomatic relations between New Delhi and Male.
+Muizzu also invited Prime Minister Modi to visit the Maldives next year to celebrate the 60th anniversary of diplomatic relations between New Delhi and Malé.

 On Sunday, in an interview to The Times of India, Muizzu affirmed that his country’s “Maldives First” policy would not affect its long-standing relationship with India, especially regarding security interests.